JstnMrshll/vatSys.Plugins/README.md

 # vatSys.Plugins
-Plugins for vatSys for use with VatSim
+Plugins for vatSys for use with VatSim.
+For instructions on how to install them, go to [Download Files](https://github.com/JstnMrshll/vatSys.Plugins/tree/master/Download%20Files)

 # Liftoff Timer
 Provides a timer label in the each aircraft's track tags to indicate how long it has been since the aircraft lifted off.